-We have reviewed the prices that 17 Victorian water businesses propose to charge from 1 July 2018.
+We reviewed the prices that 17 Victorian water businesses will charge from 1 July 2018.

 Water price review 2018

 Customer submissions close10 November 2017

 Draft decisions released28 March 2018

 We have conducted a review of the length of the period of North East Water’s eight-year price determination.